mrempel/geohexviz/README.rst

 a) Using the functions that the GeoHexSimple script uses \
 b) Using the PlotBuilder object from the GeoHexViz package

 Please refer to the `examples directory <https://github.com/mrempel/geohexviz/blob/master/examples>`_ for additional examples that go into great depth (for both methods).
+Note that each example must be executed in its respective directory.

 Method 1 Example Usage
 **********************